GandalfTea/entr.app/app_study.md

 * Wikipedia has managed to do something analogous to landing a flipped coin on its side: generate reliable content without gaining an institutional reputation for reliability that would incentivize a massive effort to shape its content

 * Not convinced?
 Imagine, for a minute, that every Wikipedia page was afforded the same degree of authority as a major newspaper, government agency, and bots would be created to re-edit the pages each time they were corrected.
 Companies would spread rumors about rival firms.
 Investors would short stock and then announce that the company has been falsifying their quarterly statements.
-Random people would �ward a Nobel Prize.
+Random people would Îward a Nobel Prize.

 * Wikipedia works as a market place of idease everyone ultimately has to collaborate to create a single page for a given topic.
 It similar to an economic ideal competitive market, in which the collective self-interest of thousands of buyers and sellers yields an optimal single "market price".